Characteristics of Technical Writing

 Technical writing can be broadly divided into the following kinds:

-One of the essential characteristics of technical writing is maintaining accuracy.
+One of the essential characteristics is to develop a narrative style and maintain accuracy.
 If you are writing a review of a newly launched Nokia mobile phone and you miss on one important detail, this will convey the customers that there is nothing special about this product and they would buy another mobile phone instead.
 Technical writing requires that the information you provide is based on accuracy and quality content.

-Write the technical document in a layman’s tone so that the customers who are not really techie fans are also able to understand what the product is all about.
+Write and produce content in your document in a layman’s tone so that the customers who are not really techie fans are also able to understand what the product is all about.
 Try cutting down on the use of jargons because again, this is going to confuse the customers.
 Keep your language and expression simple and meaningful.
 Use of complicated words may put the readers in a quandary.

 Be as descriptive in distinguishing the technical product as you can.
 More than half of the customers come from a non technical background and they need to have sufficient details otherwise they will not be able to picture the product correctly.
 If you are creating a manual for an electronic product which explains how to operate it, make sure you cover every aspect of its functioning.